Standard Classical guitars

 A very special all-Koa guitar

-Occasionally, I have the very great honour of being asked to build a truly special instrument.
+Occasionally, as a custom guitar builder, I have the very great honour of being asked to build a truly special instrument.
 This was one of those occasions.
 The commission was for an all-koa guitar, to live in DGDGBD tuning, strung 13-56, ultra low action, hyper loud, with sound port and wedge body.
 Also with rope binding, slot headstock and a few custom inlays.

 The hyper loud, low action and koa top all seemed rather mutually exclusive, so this was going to force an innovative approach.